open-toolchain/tekton-catalog/container-registry/README.md

 ## Usages

-- The `sample` sub-directory contains an `event-listener-container-registry` EventListener definition that you can include in your tekton pipeline configuration to run an example usage of the `icr-containerize` and `icr-check-va-scan`.
+- The `sample` sub-directory contains an `buildkit-no-resources` EventListener definition that you can include in your tekton pipeline configuration to run an example usage of the `icr-containerize` and `icr-check-va-scan`.
-  It also contains a `buildkit-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information

   See the documentation [here](./sample/README.md)

-- The `sample-cr-build` sub-directory contains an `cr-build` EventListener definition that you can include in your tekton pipeline configuration to run an example usage of the `icr-cr-build` and `icr-check-va-scan`.
+- The `sample-cr-build` sub-directory contains an `cr-build-no-resources` EventListener definition that you can include in your tekton pipeline configuration to run an example usage of the `icr-cr-build` and `icr-check-va-scan`.
-  It also contains a `cr-build-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information.

   See the documentation [here](./sample-cr-build/README.md)

-- The `sample-docker-dind-sidecar` sub-directory contains an `event-listener-dind` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `icr-execute-in-dind` and `icr-check-va-scan`.
+- The `sample-docker-dind-sidecar` sub-directory contains an `dind-no-resources` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `icr-execute-in-dind` and `icr-check-va-scan`.
-  It also contains a `dind-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information

   See the documentation [here](./sample-docker-dind-sidecar/README.md)

-- The `sample-docker-dind-cluster` sub-directory contains an `event-listener-dind-cluster` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `icr-execute-in-dind-cluster` and `icr-check-va-scan`.
+- The `sample-docker-dind-cluster` sub-directory contains an `dind-cluster-no-resources` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `icr-execute-in-dind-cluster` and `icr-check-va-scan`.
-  It also contains a `dind-cluster-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information

   See the documentation [here](./sample-docker-dind-cluster/README.md)